Empagliflozin and dulaglutide: Your questions answered (1)

 How does a GLP-1 receptor agonist (eg, dulaglutide) fit into the T2D management pathway?

-From 1 September 2021, the GLP-1 receptor agonist dulaglutide is funded for management of type two diabetes.
+The GLP-1 receptor agonist dulaglutide is funded for management of type two diabetes.
 It is given as a once-weekly subcutaneous injection via a device very similar to an insulin pen.
 GLP-1 receptor agonists also reduce cardiovascular and likely renal disease over and above their effect on glycaemic control.
 They probably lead to greater weight loss and glycaemic control than SGLT2 inhibitors but they have no benefit for heart failure, and hard renal outcomes (eg, reduction in renal replacement therapy) are awaited.

 If patients have heart failure, an SGLT2 inhibitor will be the preferred agent.
 For other patients, there is no clear-cut decision.
 The renal benefits for SGLT2 inhibitors are probably greater than with GLP-1 agonists; so, for a patient with renal disease or heart failure, a SGLT2 inhibitor is a good option.
 If a patient is very overweight or obese, or has cerebrovascular disease, the tendency may be more toward prescribing a GLP-1 receptor agonist.
 GLP-1 receptor agonists are often a good alternative to basal insulin.